testaco/percy/README.md

 {
-  "license_class": string,      // "technician", "general", or "extra" "version": string,           // Version/year range of the question pool "questions": [
+  "license_class": string,      // "technician", "general", or "extra" "version": string,           // Version/year range of the question pool "group_titles": {            // Mapping of group IDs to their titles
+    "T1A": string,            // e.g., "Purpose and permissible use of the Amateur Radio Service..."
+    "T1B": string            // Additional group titles...
+  },
+  "questions": [
     {
       "id": string,           // Question ID (e.g., "T1A01")